mpreichenbach/geode-ml/README.md

 The geode.datasets module
 -------------------

-The datasets module currently contains the class:
+The datasets module currently contains the classes:

 1. SemanticSegmentation
 	* creates and processes pairs of imagery and label rasters for scenes